Clean Breaks and how to get a Clean Break Order

 Related Blog Posts

 Orders for maintenance of a former spouse (or periodical payments) made in divorce proceedings can always be varied, suspended or discharged on the grounds of changed circumstances (Matrimonial Causes Act 1973 section 31).
 The basis of an application to vary a...

 Lawyers will tell you that when a relationship breaks down it is usually money and children which cause the arguments.
 That may well be the case, but emotional issues and heated exchanges can also revolve around who is to have the family pets.
 Battles over with which...

+Life after divorce?
 So is there life after divorce?
 The answer is yes, but for many this can be affected by on-going financial obligations from an earlier marriage.
-Statistics show that remarriage is usual and that thoughts of 'once bitten, twice shy' do not last.
-What will be the...
+Statistics show that remarriage is usual and that thoughts of 'once bitten, twice shy' do not last....

-Collaborative divorce is different from divorce mediation, although like mediation it is also a way for divorcing couples to settle without a court battle.
-In collaborative divorce each couple hires a lawyer to work with them and meet the other side in four way...
+Collaborative Law Divorce Collaborative divorce is different from divorce mediation, although like mediation it is also a way for divorcing couples to settle without a court battle.
+In collaborative divorce each couple hires a lawyer to work with them and meet the...